Cryptocurrency XRP Up More Than 3% In 24 hours - Benzinga

 The chart below compares the price movement and volatility for XRP over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-The trading volume for the coin has increased 25.0% over the past week. while the overall circulating supply of the coin has decreased 0.12% This puts its current circulating supply at an estimated 48.34% of its max supply, which is 100.00 billion.
-The current market cap ranking for XRP is #8 at $15.80 billion.
+The trading volume for the coin has tumbled 51.0% over the past week along with the circulating supply of the coin, which has fallen 0.22%.
+This brings the circulating supply to 48.34 billion, which makes up an estimated 48.34% of its max supply of 100.00 billion.
+According to our data, the current market cap ranking for XRP is #8 at $16.13 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.